Afcon 2019: Nigeria were lucky to score last-minute goal against South Africa – Rohr | Goal.com

 Afcon 2019: Nigeria were lucky to score last-minute goal against South Africa – Rohr

-Gernot Rohr admitted Nigeria were lucky to score their last goal in their 2-1 victory over South Africa on Wednesday.
+Gernot Rohr admitted Nigeria were lucky to score the winning goal in their 2-1 victory over South Africa on Wednesday.

-Samuel Chukwueze broke the deadlock in the 27th minute but Bongani Zungu’s header in the 71st minute, after VAR review, drew both teams levelled.
+Samuel Chukwueze broke the deadlock in the 27th minute but Bongani Zungu’s header in the 71st minute, after a VAR review, drew the teams level.

 The game was heading to extra-time until William Troost-Ekong pounced on a defensive error from goalkeeper Ronwen Williams to secure Nigeria’s progress.

-The triumph at the Cairo International Stadium means that the Super Eagles have qualified in nine of their 10 quarterfinal appearances at the Afcon but Rohr has reserved praise for Stuart Baxter’s men as he looks forward to 'more difficult' fixture in the last four.
+The triumph at the Cairo International Stadium means the Super Eagles have qualified in nine of their 10 quarter-final appearances at the Afcon finals, but Rohr has reserved praise for Stuart Baxter’s men as he looks forward to 'more difficult' fixture in the last four.

 “It was a great match.
 South Africa is a very good team, they had a very good game against Egypt but it's too difficult to do this two times in a row,” Rohr said after the game.